-DEO will provide a 45-day timeframe for receiving public comments to the draft Action Plan and obtained comments via an e-mail address published on the mitigation website.

-A summary of the public comments submitted on the draft Action Plan, as well as DEO's response to comments, will be included in Appendix C.
+DEO provided a 45-day timeframe for receiving public comments to the draft Action Plan.
+Comments were received via an e-mail address published on the mitigation website.
+A summary of the public comments as well as DEO's responses are included in Appendix C.